 When to Consider Hiring an Attorney

 In many situations where something goes wrong with a UCC lien, you can contact your local secretary of state to get the assistance you need.
 However, as a business owner, you already have a lot on your plate, and UCC liens can be a big headache.
-If you don’t have the time to promptly deal with your MCA provider or the secretary of state, an attorney can help.
+If you don’t have the time to deal promptly with your MCA provider or the secretary of state, an attorney can help.

 An attorney can also be worth considering if you’ve defaulted on your MCA and the provider is contacting your customers for payment.
 In the event of a default, an attorney can also help you navigate the process and even negotiate a settlement to pay less than what you owe.